 As Christians, our faith is central to our ability to live wisely.
-We received Jesus Christ through faith, and was born into the family of God.
+We received Jesus Christ through faith and were born into the family of God.
 We need then to continue to live by faith.
 In fact, the Bible shows that “without faith it is impossible to please God” (Hebrew 11:6 NIV).

 2. Demonstrate Love and Compassion

 Let us also remember how Jesus was moved with compassion when he saw the needs of the people.
-For example, when he he healed the man with leprosy (Mark 1:41).
-Like Jesus, we need to show compassion to those in need, and don't turn a blind eye.
+For example, when he healed the man with leprosy (Mark 1:41).
+Like Jesus, we need to show compassion to those in need and not turn a blind eye.

 3. Build Strong, Healthy Relationships

 An important ingredient to living wisely is to cultivate strong healthy relationships and friendships.
 We all need a community of mutual support, encouragement, and inspiration to share our joys, and cheer us on when the going gets tough.